Cellular agriculture: Applications

 While the majority of the discussion has been around food applications, particular cultured meat, cellular agriculture can be used to create any kind of agricultural product, including those that never involved animals to begin with, like Ginkgo Biowork's fragrances.

 Meat

-Cultured meat (also known by other names) is a meat produced by in vitro cell cultures of animal cells.
-It is a form of cellular agriculture, with such agricultural methods being explored in the context of increased consumer demand for protein.
+Cultured meat is a meat produced by in vitro cell cultures of animal cells.
+It is a form of cellular agriculture being explored in the context of increased consumer demand for protein.

 Cultured meat is produced using tissue engineering techniques traditionally used in regenerative medicines.
 The concept of cultured meat was introduced to wider audiences by Jason Matheny in the early 2000s after he co-authored a paper on cultured meat production and created New Harvest, the world's first nonprofit organization dedicated to in-vitro meat research.

 Cultured meat may have the potential to address substantial global problems of the environmental impact of meat production, animal welfare, food security and human health.
 Specifically, it can be thought of in the context of the mitigation of climate change.